nanome-ai/plugin-chemical-interactions/README.md

 ### Preparation

-First thing you need to do is create a `.env` file in the toplevel directory containing NTS connection information
+First thing you need to do is create a `.env` file in the top-level directory containing NTS connection information

 ```
 NTS_HOST=nts-foobar.example.com